ByAU

 6.2 Community Governance

-• DAO Integration: Use governance tokens for voting on updates.
+- DAO Integration: Use governance tokens to share your thoughts on updates and changes!

 6.3 Practical Example: Illuvium's DAO